isomerpages/cpf-govbenefits/pages/GovCash.md

 You can use LifeSG to scan participating merchant’s QR code for purchases or scan your friend/family’s QR code to transfer your GovCash to them.<br><br>

 <b>Option 3: Appoint a proxy to perform ATM withdrawal on your behalf</b><br>
-You can appoint a proxy or if you are no longer able to appoint a proxy due to medical condition, your official representative can act as your proxy to perform the ATM withdrawal on your behalf.
+You can appoint a proxy or if you are no longer able to appoint a proxy due to your medical condition, your official representative can act as your proxy to perform the ATM withdrawal on your behalf.
 To do so, the following conditions must be met:<br><br>

 The proxy must be: